Inspecting 1000 KM of power lines for a Portuguese DSO in 30 days

 The mission

-E-REDES has made significant investments in the development of innovative solutions for the management, maintenance, and monitoring of electricity networks, with a special focus on forest areas.
-They have singled out drone technology as one of the important technological means of inspection of overhead electricity networks in the future.
+E-REDES has made significant investments in developing innovative solutions for managing, maintaining, and monitoring electricity networks, with a special focus on forest areas.
+They have singled out drone technology as one of the important technological means of future inspection of overhead electricity networks.

-That is also why E-REDES struck up a partnership with Hepta and created the “GridDrone” project to test the use of drones to complement the current inspections carried out by helicopter.
-The districts of Coimbra and Viseu were chosen as the test areas, due to their varied and hilly landscape.
+That is also why E-REDES partnered with Hepta and created the “GridDrone” project to test the use of drones to complement the current inspections carried out by helicopter.
+The districts of Coimbra and Viseu were chosen as the test areas due to their varied and hilly landscape.

-Hepta was tasked with collecting power line inspection data in the region, using RGB, LiDAR and infrared imaging.
-LiDAR was used to calculate the distances between lines and the surrounding vegetation, infrared for detecting overheated elements and RGB to find other defects, such as broken wires.
-Hepta’s drone operators were tasked to gather 30 to 50 kilometres of LiDAR data and 50 to 70 kilometres of RGB and infrared data per day.
+Hepta was tasked with collecting power line inspection data in the region using RGB, LiDAR, and infrared imaging.
+LiDAR was used to calculate the distances between lines and the surrounding vegetation, infrared to detect overheated elements, and RGB to find other defects, such as broken wires.
+Hepta’s drone operators were tasked to gather 30 to 50 kilometres of LiDAR data and 50 to 70 kilometres of RGB and infrared data daily.

 Preparations